-Like other big cities, Budapest has plenty of pizza joints that churn out cheap, but not especially good, slices.
-In addition to these, there are also a handful of dedicated pizzerias that have mastered the art of pizza-making.
-Some of them specialize in Naples or Roman-style pies, others simply put out delicious pizza without devotion to a particular region.
+Like other big cities, Budapest has plenty of pizza joints that churn out cheap but not especially good slices.
+Apart fom these, there are a handful of dedicated shops that have mastered the art of pizza-making, using longer fermentations and natural leavenings.
+Some specialize in Naples or Roman-style pies, others simply put out delicious pizza without devotion to a particular region.
 Here, the best pizzerias in Budapest.

-Pizzica was the first pizzeria in Budapest to specialize in pizza al taglio: the Roman invention where rectangular-shaped pies are sliced with a scissor and usually taken to-go.
-The de Bartolomeo brothers, natives from Southern Italy, run this tiny takeout joint in District 6; on most days you'll find them sliding cast-iron pans in and out of the electric oven. .
+Pizzica is a small pizza shop in Budapest specializing in pizza al taglio — the Roman rectangular-shaped slices that are cut with a scissor and usually taken to-go.
+The de Bartolomeo brothers, natives from Southern Italy, run this tiny takeout joint in District 6; on most days you'll find them sliding cast-iron pans in and out of an electric oven.